GwenLegate/SOEN490AI/README.md

 ## Set up PyTorch Environment:

-go to https://pytorch.org under the "Quick start locally" header select your configuration (you will nee CUDA to make your verion of PyTorch usable on an GPU) and copy the command that is generated in the "run this command" space.
+go to https://pytorch.org under the "Quick start locally" header select your configuration (you will nee CUDA to make your version of PyTorch usable on an GPU) and copy the command that is generated in the "run this command" space.

 Run the command copied in the previous step in the console. running this command should automatically install numpy, future, pillow and torchvision.